-Much like MacDrive, Paragon also offers a foolproof functionality on both software and ensures data integrity and prevents accidental loss/corruption of data during the process.
+Much like MacDrive, Paragon also offers foolproof functionality on both software and ensures data integrity, and prevents accidental loss/corruption of data during the process.
 One of the most useful features of the software is Automount, which mounts the supported drives automatically, so you do not have to spend time looking for the connected drives.
-Most importantly, it gives the option to view, edit, and copy data from the Mac-formatted drive on to your Windows machine.
+Most importantly, it gives the option to view, edit, and copy data from the Mac-formatted drive onto your Windows machine.
 Paragon APFS and HFS+ can be installed on a maximum of three Windows machines at a time.

 4. UFS Explorer